 4. Jungfrau (Switzerland)

-For us, the Jungfrau region is the ultimate Alpine destination that is a hands-down a bucket list trip for 2018.
+For us, the Jungfrau region is the ultimate Alpine destination that is hands-down one of the best bucket list adventures.
 Home to grand hotels and nature activities in equal number and both of exceptionally high quality, this beautiful region of Switzerland has something for everyone!

 In between glacial lakes and snow capped mountains, the Jungfrau region offers everything from mouth-watering Swiss chocolate and dining in castles, to paragliding at 4000m or hiking through unimaginably perfect Alpine scenery.